Question:

 Alcohol addiction is by far the most common substance addiction in the United States.
 According to 2021 data from the National Institute on Alcohol Abuse and Alcoholism, 10.2% of Americans reported struggling with alcohol addiction.

-A class of drugs used to treat anxiety, panic disorders, and insomnia, benzodiazepines are addictive due to their calming effects and the development of tolerance and withdrawal symptoms.
+A class of drugs used to treat anxiety, panic disorders, and insomnia, benzodiazepines are commonly prescribed for anxiety, insomnia, and seizures, but have a high risk of addiction.
+Both benzodiazepines and barbiturates are highly addictive due to their effects on the brain’s neurotransmitters, creating euphoric effects.
 Benzodiazepine addiction often results from anxiety disorder, so dual diagnosis treatment may be helpful.

 These designer drugs mimic the effects of marijuana but can be much more potent and unpredictable.
 Their addiction potential stems from their psychoactive effects and the lack of regulation, which can lead to unpredictable and severe health consequences.

-A group of stimulants used to treat ADHD and narcolepsy, amphetamines are addictive due to their euphoric effects, increased energy and alertness, and rapid development of tolerance.
+A group of stimulants used to treat ADHD and narcolepsy, amphetamines are addictive due to their intense euphoria, heightened alertness, increased energy, and rapid development of tolerance.
+These effects contribute significantly to their addictive potential and can lead to severe withdrawal symptoms.

 PCP, or phencyclidine, is a dissociative anesthetic drug that was initially developed for medical use in the 1950s.
 Today it’s mainly known as a powerful hallucinogenic street drug.
-PCP can produce a range of effects, from feelings of detachment from oneself and the environment to hallucinations and altered perceptions.
+Lysergic acid diethylamide (LSD) is another well-known hallucinogenic drug frequently associated with intense perceptual changes and psychological effects.
+PCP can produce a range of effects, from feelings of detachment from oneself and the environment to hallucinations, altered perceptions, and, in some cases, aggressive behavior as a potential adverse reaction.

 It’s also considered addictive, as it can lead to psychological dependence, craving, and compulsive use.
 Chronic abuse of PCP can result in long-term mental health issues, cognitive impairment, and other negative consequences.